Dark Matter in a Three-Brane Randall-Sundrum Scenario out of the Evanescent Limit: Stabilization of the two-brane setup: excerpts

-In the absence of a stabilising mechanism for the size of the extra-dimension, the graviscalar degree of freedom would be massless, as the RS1 background metric can be obtained for any choice of $r_c$.
-Therefore, choosing a specific value for the brane separation corresponds to a spontaneous breaking of dilatation invariance of the extra-dimension, with a resulting massless Goldstone boson.
-To generate a mass for it, one needs to introduce an explicit breaking source for dilatation invariance.
-The compactification radius $r_c$ can indeed be fixed to a specific value by means of an additional bulk field $\varphi$ with both a bulk potential $U(\varphi)$ and two localized potentials $V_i(\varphi)$ chosen appropriately.
-This ``stabilisation" mechanism, that fixes dynamically the value of $r_c$, is known as {\em Goldberger-Wise mechanism} and it was suggested in Refs.~\cite{GW1,GW2}.
-We will go now through the basic idea in order to pave the way for the three-brane setup stabilization.
+We present here a short reminder of how to stabilize the length of the extra-dimension within the {\em Goldberger-Wise mechanism} for two branes in an anti-de Sitter 5D metric.
+The interested reader is referred to the related App.~\ref{sec:GWtwobranes}, where full details are given in a (hopefully) clear way.

-First of all, in order to stabilize the two-brane system, a bulk scalar field $\varphi$ is added to the gravitational action.
-The simplest bulk potential for $\varphi$ is $U(\varphi) = \frac{m^2}{2} \varphi^2$, where $m$ is a parameter with the dimension of a mass.
-Two localized potentials $V_j(\varphi)$, with $j$ labelling the two branes, are added to the lagrangian.
-The full action is, then:
+If the size of the extra-dimension is unstabilized, the graviscalar zero-mode (either $h_{55}^{(0)}$ or $F$, depending on the specific parametrization of the metric) is a massless Goldstone boson: since the same RS1 background metric can be obtained for any choice of $r_c$, choosing any specific value for it implies a spontaneous breaking dilatation invariance.
+In order to give it a mass, we must introduce an explicit breaking of the symmetry.
+Adding a scalar bulk field $\varphi$ with both a bulk potential $U(\varphi)$ and two localized potentials $V_i(\varphi)$ chosen appropriately, it can be shown that an effective potential for the graviscalar field is generated, and minimizing it we can fix the length of the extra-dimension and, at the same time, induce a mass term for the would-be Goldstone.
+This mechanism was first suggested in Refs.~\cite{GW1,GW2} and it is widely known as {\em Goldberger-Wise mechanism}.